Coronavirus: Germany announces tightening of restrictions until Christmas | DW | 25.11.2020

 Certain additional restrictions are introduced, but there will be a brief amnesty over Christmas.
 However, restaurants and bars will be required to stay closed over the holiday period.

-"We have two message for the people: firstly, thank you, but secondly, that the current restrictions will not be lifted," Merkel said in a press conference.
+"We have two messages for the people: firstly, thank you, but secondly, that the current restrictions will not be lifted," Merkel said in a press conference.

 "The exponential rise in infections is broken," the chancellor said.
 "But the daily cases are still far too high, and our intensive care stations are still very full.
 We cannot lift the restrictions agreed for November."